-About Fairtrade bananas
+Sourcing Fairtrade bananas

-Bananas are grown both on small family farms and much larger commercial plantations.
+Bananas are grown on small family farms and much larger commercial plantations.
 The banana industry provides employment for thousands of people in Latin America, the Caribbean, Southeast Asia, and West Africa.
 It generates vital foreign exchange earnings that governments depend on to improve health, education, infrastructure and other social services.

 As a result, the number of ethically sourced bananas in the UK increased by 10%.
-This had a big impact on our small holder farmers in the Windward Islands, where Waitrose has been trading for over 50 years, as the Fairtrade premium allowed farmers to address the social, economic and environmental challenges they face in their local communities.
+This had a big impact on our small holder farmers in the Windward Islands, where we've been trading for over 50 years, as the Fairtrade premium allowed farmers to address the social, economic and environmental challenges they face in their local communities.

 And as part of our ongoing trading relationship, the Waitrose & Partners agronomy group invests in research and development in sourcing countries to better understand the issues surrounding sustainable agriculture and collaborate with our producers to improve technical standards and social wellbeing.